-- If there are likely to be smokers in the house ensure there are plenty of ash trays which need to be cleaned and the contents disposed of at the end of each day.
+- If there are likely to be smokers in the house, ensure there are plenty of ash trays.
+These need to be cleaned and the contents disposed of at the end of each day.

-- Any open fires should be protected with fire guards and never dry washing on then.
+- Any open fires should be protected with fire guards.
+Never dry washing on them.

-- Fire safety in the kitchen, especially pans being left unattended and frying pans if required treat with great caution
+- Fire safety in the kitchen – always treat with great caution, especially pans being left unattended, and frying pans if they are used.

 As to the costs, this falls on the occupier in owner/occupied property.
 It depends on the contract between the occupier and landlord in rented property but it may be worth checking the rent acts as there maybe clauses that could be helpful or contact the Citizen Advice Bureau.

 The links below will give more detailed advice.